polysyllabic/chaos/docs/chatbotcomands.md

 Vote for modifiers with a number only (1, 2, 3)

 General Information Commands:
-* `!chaos` -- Get a general description of Twitch Controls Chaos
+* `!chaos` -- Get a general description of Twitch Controls Chaos.
-* `!chaos apply` -- Get an explanation of how to apply modifier credits
+* `!chaos apply` -- Get an explanation of how to apply modifier credits.
-* `!chaos credits` -- Get an explanation of how to earn modifier credits
+* `!chaos credits` -- Get an explanation of how to earn modifier credits.
-* `!chaos voting` -- Get an explanation of the voting method
+* `!chaos voting` -- Get an explanation of the current voting method.
-* `!chaoscmd` -- Get a list of available commands for Twitch Controls Chaos
+* `!chaoscmd` -- Get a list of available commands for Twitch Controls Chaos.

 Modifier Commands:
-* `!apply <mod name>` -- Apply a modifier (requires modifier credit and subject to cooldown)
+* `!apply <mod name>` -- Apply a modifier (requires modifier credit and subject to cooldown).
-* `!remove <mod name>` -- Manually remove a modifier immediately (requires admin permission)
+* `!remove <mod name>` -- Manually remove a modifier immediately (requires admin permission).
 * `!mod <mod name>` -- Describe the function of a specific modifier.
 Not case sensitive.
-* `!mods` -- Link to list of all available modifiers
+* `!mods` -- Link to list of all available modifiers.
-* `!mods active` -- List currently active modifiers
+* `!mods active` -- List currently active modifiers.
-* `!active` -- Alias for !mods active
+* `!active` -- Alias for `!mods active`.
-* `!mods voting` -- List modifiers currently up for a vote
+* `!mods voting` -- List modifiers currently up for a vote.
-* `!candidates` -- Alias for !mods voting
+* `!candidates` -- Alias for `!mods voting`.

 Modifier Management Commands (require manage_modifiers permission):
 * `!enable <mod name>` -- Enable a modifier for voting/selection